cezarygrabowski/SnakeBetterThanSlitherIO/README.md

-# SnakeBetterThanSlitherIO
+# BetterSlitherIO
-Snake made in Java using Intelij IDEA
+Simple game in java